frederic2ec/artikjs/README.md

 ### Why should I use Artik.js instead of vanilla javascript ?
 * ARTIK has been made with simplicity and compatibility in mind.
 ARTIK.js is a very lite javascript library that is and will always be compatible with old and new browsers.

 * ARTIK is basically Jquery, but modern, and very lite.

-Easy to use, simplicity is key :key:
+* It's Easy to use, simplicity is key :key:

 * Artik is completely modern, free and open source.